Nicotine Withdrawal Symptoms

 Yes, nicotine often causes stimulant withdrawal symptoms, particularly when stopped abruptly and after heavy and extended use.
 Withdrawal symptoms can vary from person to person and can be mild to moderate, and in some cases may feel more severe but are not life-threatening.
 Regardless of severity, they tend not to last more than a month or two.

-Nicotine is a highly addictive substance and can be habit-forming after several weeks of use.
+Nicotine is a highly addictive substance and can be habit-forming after several weeks of use as well as having other effects on the body.
 Individuals who use nicotine heavily and for a prolonged period are more likely to experience withdrawal symptoms when stopping use.
 Physical dependence can develop quickly, whether using cigarettes, vapes, or other nicotine products.
-[3]

 Physical dependence occurs when the body becomes accustomed to nicotine and requires continued use to function normally.
 If use is reduced rapidly or stopped, this results in physical and emotional effects, known as withdrawal symptoms.